mdmayfield/Linux-XPS-15/NVidia Optimus.md

 [  103.812635] [WARN]No switching method available.
 The dedicated card will always be on.
 [  103.812725] [ERROR]Module 'nvidia' is not found.
 ```
-Looks like this may have to do with not having Linux headers... running `sudo apt install linux-headers-lowlatency-hwe-16.04-edge`
+Looks like this may have to do with not having Linux headers... running `sudo apt install linux-headers-lowlatency-hwe-16.04-edge` ...
+Progress.
+After installing those the only error running bumblebeed is `[ERROR]Module 'nvidia' is not found.`